maistra/maistra-test-tool/README.md

 -------------------------

 User can go to directory `tests/maistra`
-- To run all the test cases: `go test -v`
+- To run all the test cases (End-to-End run): `go test -timeout 2h -v`
 - To run a specific test case: `go test -run [test case number] -v`